petry078/spellblog/docs/posts/javascript-references.md

 ### [prompt-sync](https://github.com/heapwolf/prompt-sync)

-prompt-sync anables you to use `prompt` on the terminal.
+prompt-sync enables you to use `prompt` on the terminal.

 Run `npm install prompt-sync`.
 This will install `node_modules` and `package.json`.